woltapp/wolt_modal_sheet/README.md

 ### Imperative and Declarative Navigation

-The library showcases examples of both imperative and declarative navigation patterns to display modal sheet on screen.
+The package showcases examples of both imperative and declarative navigation patterns to display modal sheet on screen.

 ![Illustration of imperative and declarative navigation in WoltModalSheet](https://github.com/woltapp/wolt_modal_sheet/blob/main/doc/ss_navigator_2.gif?raw=true)